-Though I’m not a trained mental health professional in any way, I have led some seminars and discussions on mental health and wellbeing in academia, particularly for early-career researchers like graduate students and postdocs.
+Though I’m not a trained mental health professional in any way, I have led seminars and discussions on mental health and wellbeing in academia, particularly for early-career researchers like graduate students and postdocs.
 I’ve compiled lists of internet resources, shared below, based on the presented material.
 Slides from seminars/discussions with the physics & astronomy department at MSU, the Conference for Undergraduate Women in Physics 2019 at MSU, and Women in Physics Canada 2019 conference are at the links.
+You can book me for a workshop for your group or event.

 You’ll notice that I prefer the phrase “mental wellbeing”, not “mental health” — there are other concerns for academics beyond formal mental health problems and mental illnesses, like loneliness and homesickness, which I want to be sure to include.
 Disclaimer: I am an astronomy postdoc, not a mental health professional.
 This is peer-to-peer advice and my personal (non-expert) opinion.

 Content warning: depression, anxiety, other mental illness, suicide